A small Broadland, riverside village, that gives its name to the river of the same name.

 Lion Inn Thurne

 The Weavers Way is a long distance footpath running for 56-miles (90km) from Cromer to Great Yarmouth and passes through the village of Thurne.
 You can walk along the river bank from Potter Heigham and then through Thurne village, past the church and then over fields towards Acle.
 This path is well marked and this stretch gives great views over the River Thurne.
+There is also a path running south from the village along the river bank, giving good views over Thurne Mouth, Thurne church and Thurne Mill.

 The Weavers Way at Thurne